NiceTSY/nice-cypher-add-ons/Creation_Tool.md

 **Example:** `@item @Item[BLIPYnvITSF9LtPn]{Climbing} @level Trained` will give the climbing skill as trained

 <p align="justify">
-If more than one journal add the same skills but from different level.
-The tool will try to calculate the corresponding level.
+If more than one journal add the same skills, but from different level, the tool will try to calculate the corresponding level.
 For example, if the Type journal has <code>@skill @Item[BLIPYnvITSF9LtPn]{Climbing} @level inability</code> and the Descriptor journal has <code>@skill @Item[BLIPYnvITSF9LtPn]{Climbing} @level specialized</code>, the tool will calculate the skill as trained.
 </p>

 #### Option for abilities

 <p align="justify">
 Abilities can be followed by the <code>@tier</code> option.
-This one will add the ability to the actor only if he is as the same tier as specified.
+This one will add the ability to the actor only if he is in the same tier as specified.
 </p>

 **Example:** `@item @Item[sPKU1KJBMTwaSujl]{[Enabler] Trained in Armor} @tier 2` will only give the ability if the actor is tier 2